 Samuel Beach: My name is Samuel Beach, and I am declaring my candidacy to represent the class of 2022 as a member of the AAS Senate.
 I am passionate about good governance and will dedicate as much time as possible to make the AAS find pragmatic solutions for and generally improve the Amherst community.
 While I am a member of the FLI and LGBTQ+ communities, I am running for everyone, not exclusively those I might identify with.
 As senator I would represent the entire class of 2022, and my door would always be open to discuss important issues with my constituents.

-Kelley Baumann: As your senator, I will continue my work with the Wellness & Health Equity and Accessibility Team, a student group dedicated to closing gaps of inequity within the realm of campus wellness and health resources.
+Class of 2019 Kelley Baumann: As your senator, I will continue my work with the Wellness & Health Equity and Accessibility Team, a student group dedicated to closing gaps of inequity within the realm of campus wellness and health resources.
 We collaborate with and advocate for many student organizations and AAS will only provide more such opportunities.
 I also plan to implement a new community-building initiative that funds social activities for groups of students within a major outside of the academic context.
 Most importantly, I am excited to work for YOU!
 Reach out if you have ideas or would like to participate in some projects.